-For all models considered catchability for the AFSC bottom trawl survey was fit with a non-informative prior.
+For all models considered, catchability for the AFSC bottom trawl survey was fit with a non-informative prior.
 An ecosystem-linked covariate on AFSC longline survey catchability has been in use since 2017 (Barbeaux et al. 2016) and will continue to be used in all of the models presented.
 Annual catchability, Qy, was modeled using a multiplicative link as: